-A “sparrow lifestyle” and a lack of public transport are the reasons the Sunshine Coast’s night-time economy is struggling, a UniSC study shows.
+A “sparrow lifestyle” and a lack of public transport are among the reasons the Sunshine Coast’s night-time economy is struggling, a UniSC study has found.

-UniSC lead researcher Dr Lenny Vance has surveyed 10 local representatives including venue owners, musicians, and peak-body members, saying the findings paint a “trying picture”.
+UniSC lead researcher Dr Lenny Vance surveyed 10 local representatives, including venue owners, musicians and peak body members, saying the findings paint a “trying picture”.

-Dr Vance says the cost of living is “biting in multiple ways” such as operating and supply costs, and staff can’t afford to live close to venues.
+Dr Vance said the cost of living is “biting in multiple ways”, including operating and supply costs, while staff are increasingly unable to afford living close to venues.

 Business owners remain positive

-Howerver, businesses are optimistic about a successful recovery from the Covid-19 pandemic.
+However, businesses remain optimistic about recovery following the Covid-19 pandemic.

-“There are some perceptions in the industry that authorities are against live music.
-And that they are stifling operators with licensing and noise complaints,” Dr Vance says.
+“There are some perceptions in the industry that authorities are against live music, and that they are stifling operators with licensing and noise complaints,” Dr Vance said.

 “This is not actually the case.

-“The existing legislations, which are mostly state government-based, force a council to act if even a single community complaint is made.
+“The existing legislation, which is mostly state government-based, forces councils to act if even a single community complaint is made.
 We need to review these legislative constraints.

-“Council has actually included a thriving night-time economy as a key ingredient to the success of its economic and community development strategies.”
+“Council has actually included a thriving night-time economy as a key ingredient in its economic and community development strategies.”

-Longtime champion of live original music and community concerts, Jay Bishoff (pictured), hosted an event at new Noosa venue, New York Minute, to a packed house on Tuesday.
+Longtime champion of live original music and community concerts, Jay Bishoff (pictured), recently hosted an event at new Noosa venue New York Minute to a packed house.

-“This is the moment for The Junction to decide: do we want to preserve and continue to build up a vibrant, authentic, locals-based live music and nightlife scene.”
-Jay says.
+“This is the moment for the Junction to decide: do we want to preserve and continue to build a vibrant, authentic, locals-based live music and nightlife scene,” he said.

 “Or do we want to sterilise it and put it to sleep, joining the sad fate of other coastal areas?”